-1. Risk mapping
+1. Risk Mapping

 It is Colisée's responsibility to identify and minimise the impact of its activities on society.
 In 2022, Colisée updated the mapping of risks likely to occur within the perimeter of its head offices and facilities, towards its clients and employees.
+The risk cartography was judged as still up to date in 2024.
 As part of the vigilance plan, an analysis of the challenges facing the sector helped to refine this assessment of social and environmental issues.
 The mapping of purchasing risks is distinct from that of the major risks of Colisée's activities, due to the specific methodology used to map each set of risks.